bobheadxi/gobenchdata/README.md

 TODO - configure:
 * chart groups: group of charts
-* chart: a set of metrics to render (by name), each metric gets its own chart, matching on packages and benchmark names (using [minimatch](https://github.com/isaacs/minimatch))
+* chart: a set of metrics to render (by name), each metric gets its own chart, matching on packages and benchmark names (using regexp)

 <br />